QuickMonkeys/node-react/README.md

-The data is representing by a json (the focus is not the database access... yet!)
+The data is representing by a json file (the focus is not the database access... yet!) to be used by the component.

-The transpiler used is Babel.
+The transpiler used to generate javascript is Babel.

-Webpack is used to create the javascript bundle of the project.
+Webpack is used to create the javascript bundle of the project (see webpack.config.js and webpack.config.prod.js).

-Foreman is used to start the services of Webpack, that's responsible for watch changes and recompile code and node to run the web server (it's possible to configure react hot loader to improve productivity).
+Foreman is used to start two services: Webpack, that's responsible for watch changes and recompile code and node to run the web server (see server.js).
+(it's possible to configure react hot loader to improve productivity).

 To use: